 The Body Image State Scale

-The Body Image State Scale (BISS; Cash et al., 2002) was used to measure the state body image of the participants’ before and after the experimental manipulation.
-The BISS is a multi-item measurement assessing momentary evaluative experiences of one`s physical appearance and contains six items that represent six domains of current body experience such as satisfaction/ dissatisfaction with one`s overall physical appearance.
-Responses to each item are based on a nine-point, bipolar, Likert scale, semantically anchored at each point.
-The instructions were presented at the top of the screen and stated: "for each of the items below, check the box beside the one statement that best describes how you feel right now, at this very moment".
+The Body Image State Scale (BISS; Cash et al., 2002) was used to measure the state body image of the participants before and after experimental manipulation.
+The BISS is a multi-item measure that assesses the momentary evaluative experiences of one’s physical appearance.
+This scale contains six items representing six domains of current body experience, such as satisfaction/ dissatisfaction with one’s overall physical appearance.
+Responses to each item are based on a 9-point bipolar Likert scale, semantically anchored at each point.
+The instructions were presented at the top of the screen and stated: “For each of the items below, check the box beside the one statement that best describes how you feel right now, at this very moment.”

 The Body Shape Questionnaire

-Trait body image was assessed using the 14-items version of the Body Shape Questionnaire (BSQ; Dowson & Henderson, 2001).
-The questionnaire focuses on shape and weight concerns.
-Questions are scored on a six-point Likert scale ranging from 1 (never) to 6 (always).
-Participants are asked to consider their feelings and thoughts for the last four weeks.
-The Cronbach's alpha value for the BSQ in the current study was 0.95.
+Trait body image was assessed using the 14-item version of the BSQ (Dowson & Henderson, 2001).
+This questionnaire focused on shape and weight concerns.
+Questions are scored on a 6-point Likert scale ranging from 1 (never) to 6 (always).
+Participants were asked to consider their feelings and thoughts for the last four weeks.
+The Cronbach’s alpha value for the BSQ in the current study was 0.95.

-Body Mass Index assessment
+Body mass index assessment

-Weight and height were based on self-report in order to calculate participants’ Body Mass Index (BMI; kg/cm2).
+Weight and height were based on self-report in order to calculate participants’ body mass index (BMI; kg/cm2).

 Experimental tasks

 The study included three experimental conditions: no body comparison group (No-BC), self-to-other body comparison (self-to-other BC), other-to-other body comparison (other-to-other BC).
 Each group completed a different task.
-In all three tasks, participants were shown a fixation mark at the center of the screen for 1,000 ms, followed by two images of a woman’s body at both sides of the screen (Figure 1).
-The images on both sides were of the same woman but differed only in weight category (see below for elaboration on pictorial stimuli).
-The weight categories used were underweight, average body size, and overweight in order to manipulate exposure to body diversity (validation of the body diversity manipulation is detailed below).
-The task included presentation of three types of pairs: overweight-underweight, overweight-average, and underweight-average.
+In all three tasks, participants were shown a fixation mark at the center of the screen for 1,000 ms, followed by images of two women’s bodies on both sides of the screen (Figure 1).
+The images on both sides were of the same woman but differed only in the weight category (see below for elaboration on pictorial stimuli).
+The weight categories used were underweight, average body size, and overweight to manipulate exposure to body diversity (validation of the body diversity manipulation is detailed below).
+The task included the presentation of three types of pairs: overweight-underweight, overweight-average, and underweight-average.
 The task contained 120 trials, divided equally into two blocks.
-In the No-BC group, participants were only asked to watch the images (each image was presented for 1,500 ms).
-In the other-to-other BC group, participants had to decide which of the two body images on the screen had a lower body weight using the left and right arrow keys on the keyboard.
-In the self-to-other BC group, participants had to make a left or right key choice based on the image they judge as more similar to themselves in terms of body size.
+In the No-BC group, participants were only asked to observe the images (each image was presented for 1,500 ms).
+In the other-to-other BC group, the participants were asked to decide which of the two body images on the screen had a lower body weight, using the left and right arrow keys on the keyboard.
+In the self-to-other BC group, the participants had to make a left or right key choice based on the image they judged to be more similar to themselves in terms of body size.
 The experimental tasks were designed using Psychopy and were run online using the Pavlovia repository (Peirce et al., 2019).

 Pictorial stimuli

-The body images used in the current study were created using a virtual dressing room website (www.metail.com).
-The images included photos of 20 women in different skin tones, facing the camera, wearing underwear, in three weight categories.
+The body images used in the study were created using a virtual dressing room website (www.metail.com).
+The images included photos of 20 women with different skin tones, facing the camera, wearing underwear, in three weight categories.
 Weight category division was based on BMI according to the above: underweight: BMI range 16.01–17.91, average weight: BMI range 22.26–23.71, overweight: BMI range 31.24–35.89.
-In total, there were 20 models, each in every weight category resulting in 60 images.
+In total, there were 20 models in each weight category, resulting in 60 images overall.